 Upon termination, the net assets of the Trust will be distributed to Unitholders on a pro rata basis in proportion to the number of the Units held by each Unitholder.
 Immediately prior to the termination of the Trust, including on the Termination Date, the Trustee will, to the extent possible, convert the assets of the Trust to cash and after paying or making adequate provision for all of the Trust's liabilities, distribute the net assets of the Trust to the Unitholders as soon as practicable after the Termination Date and any unliquidated assets may be distributed in specie rather than in cash, subject to compliance with any securities or other laws applicable to such distributions.
-The Manager may, in its discretion, defer the Termination Date for up to 90 days if the Manager provides written notice of such deferral to the Unitholders at least 30 days prior to the Termination Date and advises the Trust that the Manager deems it important or is unable to convert all of the Trust's assets to cash and that it would be in the best interests of the Unitholders to do so.
+The Manager may, in its discretion, defer the Termination Date for up to 90 days if the Manager provides written notice of such deferral to the Unitholders at least 30 days prior to the Trust's assets to cash and that it would be in the best interests of the Unitholders to do so.

-If the Manager receives a Redemption notice or is required to make a redemption for an amount exceeding the book value per Unit, the Manager may, in its discretion, give notice to terminate the Trust as of a termination date which precedes the intended date of such Redemption or redemption.
+If the Manager receives a Redemption notice or is required to make a redemption for an amount exceeding the book value per Unit, the Manager may, in its discretion, give notice to terminate the Trust as of a Termination Date which precedes the intended date of such Redemption or Redemptions.